Basics on positively multiplicative graphs and algebras: Introduction

-In each of the sections, we have chosen to present numerous examples of the notions we introduced.
-We hope they will be sufficiently helpful for the reader.\ The paper itself is organized as follows.\ Section 2 is devoted to the notion of positively multiplicative algebras and its connection with fusion algebras.
-We also explain how to construct a symmetric version of such an algebra~$\mathcal{A}$ starting from any finite-order automorphism of $\mathcal{A}$ regarded as a $\mathcal{A}$-module (for example an involutive automorphism of algebra).
+In each of the following sections, we have chosen to present numerous examples of the different notions we introduce.
+We hope they will be sufficiently helpful for the reader.
+The paper itself is organised as follows.\ Section 2 is devoted to the notion of positively multiplicative algebras and its connection with fusion algebras.
 In Section 3, we define and study multiplicative graphs~$\Gamma$.
-We introduce the notion of roots, that is the vertices whose corresponding elements in the multiplicative basis~$\mathfrak{B}$ are invertible.
-When $\Gamma$ has maximal dimension, we give a simple procedure to check whether a graph is multiplicative at $v_{i_{0}}$ and then to compute its associated basis $\mathfrak{B}$.
-The positively multiplicative graphs are presented in Section 4 where we also study how they behave under conjugation by generalized permutations (i.e. permutation matrices in which the coefficients $1$ can be replaced by monomials in $k_{+}[Z^{\pm1}]$).
-When $\mathcal{A}$ is commutative, we show in particular that the subset of vertices labelling elements of $\mathfrak{B}$ which are generalized permutations has the structure of an abelian group.
-When $\mathfrak{B}$ itself contains only generalized permutations, it follows that the graph $\Gamma$ coincides, up to normalization of the weights on its arrows, with the Cayley graph of an abelian group.
-In Section 5, we detail the expansion procedure evoked previously and explain how to get a parametrization of the minimal boundary (i.e. of the extremal positive harmonic functions) on each extended graph coming from a positively multiplicative graph.\ Finally, in Section 6 we present two important examples of positively multiplicative graphs whose definition is elementary but with structure constants of high combinatorial complexity.\ Their generalizations and their study will be our main objective in~\cite{GLT2}.
+When $\Gamma$ is of maximal dimension, we give a simple procedure to check whether or not it is multiplicative at a given vertex and then to compute its associated basis $\mB$.
+The positively multiplicative graphs are presented in Section 4.
+In Section 5, we introduce the column and row Kirillov-Reshetikhin crystals of affine type A. These are two important examples of positively multiplicative graphs whose definition is elementary but with structure constants of high combinatorial complexity.
+In Section 6, we detail the expansion procedure and explain how to get a description of the minimal boundary (i.e. of the extremal positive harmonic functions) on each extended graph coming from a positively multiplicative graph.
+Their generalisations and their study will be our main objective in~\cite{GLT2}.
+In Section 7, we study commutative positively multiplicative (possibly infinite dimensional) algebras over $\C$ and show that the subset of elements of the distinguished basis $\mB$ that are generalised permutations has the structure of an abelian group.
+In the case of a positively multiplicative algebra over $\C$ coming from a positively multiplicative graph, this subset is precisely the set of vertex $v$ of $\Ga$ for which $\Ga$ is positively multiplicative at $v$.

-\textbf{Acknowledgments:} The three authors are supported by the Agence Nationale de la Recherche funding ANR CORTIPOM 21-CE40-001.
-The first author is supported by the Agence Nationale de la Recherche funding ANR JCJC Project ANR-18-CE40-0001 and by the Australian Research Council discovery DP200100712.